 If a debt collector does not provide this legally required information when they contact you, they are required to send you a written notice within five days of that first contact.
-You may consider visiting with the debt collector for the first contact, just to ensure that the debt is a valid one, and is your debt.
+You may consider speaking with the debt collector for the first contact, just to ensure that the debt is a valid one and is your debt.
 However, always be careful about sharing any personal information to anyone over the telephone or email.

 The following are the restrictions placed on debt collectors attempting to collect a debt under the Fair Debt Collection Practices Act:

 If you tell a debt collector in writing to stop contacting you, the debt collector legally must stop all contact except to tell you (1) that there will be no further contact and (2) there may be specific legal action such as a lawsuit regarding the debt.

 It is important to note that telling a debt collector not to contact you does not remove or dissolve the debt in any way.
 The debt collector can pursue other means to attempt to collect the debt, including filing a lawsuit.

 If you find yourself harassed by debt collectors, or considering bankruptcy, contact an experienced bankruptcy attorney to understand your rights and options.
 Contact the bankruptcy attorneys at Law Offices of Jay Silverberg at 1 (888) 355-0666 or online for a free consultation today.